justindomke/numbat/README.md

 jax.grad(fun)(x) # doesn't work :(
 ```

 The problem is that the return value is an `ntensor` with shape `{}`, which `jax.grad` doesn't know what to do with.
 You can fix this in two ways.
-First, you can convert a scalar `ntensor` to a Jax scalar using the special `[...]` syntax.:
+First, you can convert a scalar `ntensor` to a Jax scalar using the special `.numpy()` syntax.:

 ```python
 import jax